Walid-El-Hioul/Walid-El-Hioul/README.md

 ---

-## Additional Profile Details with HTML and CSS

 <div style="border: 2px solid #4CAF50; padding: 10px; border-radius: 5px;">
   <h2 style="color: #4CAF50;">About Me</h2>
   <p>Hello!
 I'm <strong>Walid</strong>, a passionate learner in the field of Cyber Threat Intelligence (CTI).
 Currently, I am pursuing studies in Computer System and Networks and looking to collaborate with various communities in CyberSecurity.</p>